-- Is anyone else already working on this who can help or hinder?
-Should we leave it up to them and concentrate our efforts elsewhere? - Are there recent developments (legal, political or social) that present opportunities or barriers?
-Is there a narrowing space for civil society due to censorship, or has a progressive bench been appointed to the supreme court?
+Is anyone else already working on this who can help or hinder?
+Should we leave it up to them and concentrate our efforts elsewhere?
+Are there recent developments (legal, political or social) that present opportunities or barriers e.g., narrowing space for civil society due to censorship, or a progressive bench appointed to the supreme court?